Seated Lower Back Stretch

 Seated Lower Back Stretch Instructions

-- Hold the stretch for 15-30 seconds, feeling the stretch in your lower back and hips.
+- Feel the gentle stretch through your lower back and posterior chain.

 Seated Lower Back Stretch Form & Visual